zschocke2/courses-workshop-3-handel-seminar-2019/chapter1.md

 xp: 100
 ```

 Maybe you already wondered what kind of data we imported.
-The "Magnitude" is a pre-processed value from a 3 dimensional acceleration sensor.
-Accelerometers measures body movements in terms of acceleration along one or multiple axis.
-The acceleration a = F / m is given in the form of the gravitational force g, with g = 9,81 m / s ^ 2.
+The "Magnitude" is a pre-processed value from a 3 dimensional acceleration sensor and returns the absolute of the 3D accerlation signal, detrended from gravity.
+The signal is stored in units of the gravitational force g, with g = 9,81 m / s ^ 2.
-Actigraphs have a number of different ways of accumulating the values from the accelerometer in memory.

 However, in most of the actigraphs the unit "activity-counts" is used as measure for activity.
 As we use raw data we need to calculate "activity-counts" first.
 For our calculations, we want to use a method used in early generation activity monitors, utilizing a threshold crossing technique.
 Activity with acceleration signal exceed the threshold (10 milli g) is counted, any acceleration below is not counted.